synodriver/python-bz3/README.markdown

 def decompress(data: bytes) -> bytes: ...

 def libversion() -> str: ... # Get bzip3 version
-def bound(int) -> str: ... # Return the recommended size of the output buffer for the compression functions.
+def bound(in: int) -> int: ... # Return the recommended size of the output buffer for the compression functions.

 # High-level api
 # Compress a block of data into out buffer, zerocopy, both parameters accept objects which implements buffer-protocol.